(Tuition and fees are subject to change.)

 All students receiving grant funding must maintain the following completion rate requirements based on number of hours attempted.

-- If the student has attempted 0 - 21 hours, the student must maintain a 58% completion rate.
+- If the student has attempted 0 - 21 hours, they must maintain a 58% completion rate.

-- If the student has attempted 22 - 32 hours, the student must maintain a 62% completion rate.
+- If the student has attempted 22 - 32 hours, they must maintain a 62% completion rate.

-- If the student has attempted 33 or more hours, the student must maintain a 67% completion rate.
+- If the student has attempted 33 or more hours, they must maintain a 67% completion rate.

 All Students receiving grant funding must also maintain the following GPA requirements based on the number of hours attempted.

-- If the student has attempted 0-21 hours, the student must maintain a 1.5 GPA.
+- If the student has attempted 0-21 hours, they must maintain a 1.5 GPA.

-- If the student has attempted 33 or more hours, the student must maintain a 2.0 GPA.
+- If the student has attempted 33 or more hours, they must maintain a 2.0 GPA.

-- If the student has attempted 12 hours, the student must maintain a 1.5 GPA.
+- If the student has attempted 12 hours, they must maintain a 1.5 GPA.

-- If the student has attempted 24 hours, the student must maintain a 2.0 GPA.
+- If the student has attempted 24 hours, they must maintain a 2.0 GPA.